Animal welfare: United States

 However, research and testing studies sometimes involve pain that cannot be relieved with such agents because they would interfere with the scientific objectives of the study.
 Accordingly, federal regulations require that IACUCs determine that discomfort to animals will be limited to that which is unavoidable for the conduct of scientifically valuable research, and that unrelieved pain and distress will only continue for the duration necessary to accomplish the scientific objectives.
 The PHS Policy and AWRs further state that animals that would otherwise suffer severe or chronic pain and distress that cannot be relieved should be painlessly killed at the end of the procedure, or if appropriate, during the procedure."

 The National Research Council's Guide for the Care and Use of Laboratory Animals also serves as a guide to improve welfare for animals used in research in the US.
 The Federation of Animal Science Societies' Guide for the Care and Use of Agricultural Animals in Research and Teaching is a resource addressing welfare concerns in farm animal research.
 Laboratory animals in the US are also protected under the Animal Welfare Act.
 The United States Department of Agriculture Animal and Plant Health Inspection Service (APHIS) enforces the Animal Welfare Act.
-APHIS inspects animal research facilities regularly and reports are published online.
+APHIS and USDA help the animal welfare act by creating and updating new rules in the AWA regulations, licensing and checking in facilities, doing investigations for potential violations, and making sure everyone stays in line with the law.APHIS inspects animal research facilities regularly and reports are published online.

 According to the U.S. Department of Agriculture (USDA), the total number of animals used in the U.S. in 2005 was almost 1.2 million, but this does not include rats, mice, and birds which are not covered by welfare legislation but make up approximately 90% of research animals.

 Approaches and definitions

 There are many different approaches to describing and defining animal welfare.

 Positive conditions – Providing good animal welfare is sometimes defined by a list of positive conditions which should be provided to the animal.
-This approach is taken by the Five Freedoms and the three principles of Professor John Webster.
+This approach is taken by the Five Freedoms and the three principles of professor John Webster.